mikevalstar/medusajs/README.md

 ### clear = function(key)

 Clear a cached item, if no key is set all items will be cleared.
-Returns true if an item was cleared.
+Returns a promise that will resolve to true if successful, or an array of booleans for each key;

 _You may also clear cache items using a wildcard characters e.g. Medusa.clear('sample*')_